 The companies that make gadolinium injections have known for years that it is toxic and poses severe risks if it loses the chemical coating used to keep it from contacting human tissue.
 This coating can be lost when gadolinium stays in the body too long; this is what happens to people whose kidneys are not working properly.

 Have you or a loved been diagnosed with NSF or NFD caused by a gadolinium injection?
 You could be eligible for a product negligence lawsuit.
-Please contact Anapol Schwartz so we can help you evaluate the facts.
+Please contact Anapol Weiss so we can help you evaluate the facts.